Botox Therapeutic Tulsa, OK

 How Does Botox Work?

+While many patients receive Botox for face wrinkles, Botox can also treat headaches and facial pain from TMD.
 Injected into key areas of the face, Botox relaxes muscles and reduces pain that often results when these muscles repeatedly contract and clench.

 Patients who receive Botox for TMJ disorders not only benefit from smoother-looking skin but also reduce headaches and pain.
 Botox treatment is highly customizable.
 Dr. Henrich will only inject Botox where you feel tension or pain.